Leadership

 Marcos Sotomayor

-Marcos Sotomayor earned a BS in physics and an MS in physics from the Universidad de Chile.
+Marcos Sotomayor is the deputy director of the Center for Mechanical Excitability.
+He earned a BS in physics and an MS in physics from the Universidad de Chile.
 He then completed an MS and PhD in physics at the University of Illinois Urbana-Champaign, and a postdoctoral fellowship training in neurobiology at Harvard Medical School.
 His research focuses on exploring the molecular mechanisms of mechanotransduction in living cells.
 He seeks to understand the biophysical principles underlying protein mechanics and the vertebrate inner-ear response to sound and head movements.